I Hate Luv Storys: Soundtrack

-The soundtrack of I Hate Luv Storys was composed by the musical duo Vishal–Shekhar, with lyrics by Anvita Dutt Guptan, Kumaar, and Vishal Dadlani.
-It features five original songs along with three remixes and was released by Sony Music India on 25 May 2010.

-The album received positive reviews from music critics.
-Parimal M. Rohit of Buzzine Bollywood called it "phenomenally and breathtakingly romantic," praising its "smooth beats and hypnotic vocals," and described it as one of the most complete Bollywood soundtracks of the year.
-Guitarist Ehsaan Noorani of the Shankar–Ehsaan–Loy trio contributed to the guitar arrangements.
-Additionally, a portion of the track "Bahara" was later sampled in Bulgarian pop-folk singer Tedi Aleksandrova's song "Dai Mi Svoboda".
+The soundtrack of I Hate Luv Storys is composed by Vishal–Shekhar.
+The film has 5 original songs followed by 3 remixes.
+The soundtrack was released on 25 May 2010.
+It received a favorable review from Parimal M. Rohit of Buzzine Bollywood, with the author saying, "the soundtrack is phenomenally and breathtakingly romantic.
+The smooth beats and hypnotic vocals are second to none, and very few soundtracks are as complete as this one."
+Ehsaan Noorani of Shankar–Ehsaan–Loy trio has provided one of the best guitar arrangements for the soundtrack.
+A part of the song "Bahara" was used in Bulgarian pop-folk singer Tedi Aleksandrova's song "Dai Mi Svoboda".